sirnino/sirnino.github.io/src/content/posts/solid-principles/dip-depencency-inversion-principle-with-examples.md

 ## Dependency Inversion Principle

-The dependecy inversion principle says that...
+The dependecy inversion principle says that

+> High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g. interfaces).
+>
+> Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

 ## About the creator